HMS Myngs (R06)

-HMS Myngs was a Z-class destroyer of the Royal Navy built as a flotilla leader by Vickers-Armstrong, Tyneside.
-She served during the Second World War, participating in operations in the North Sea and off the Norwegian coast, before taking part in some of the Arctic convoys.
+HMS Myngs was a Z-class destroyer of the Royal Navy built as a flotilla leader by Vickers-Armstrongs, High Walker.
+She served in the Second World War, taking part in operations in the North Sea and off the Norwegian coast, before taking part in some of the Arctic convoys.
 She spent a further ten years in Royal Navy service after the end of the war, before being sold to the Egyptian Navy, which operated her as El Qaher.
 She was sunk in an Israeli air attack on 16 May 1970.

 Second World War

 On commissioning and work up Myngs joined the 2nd Destroyer Flotilla, as part of the Home Fleet.
 She operated in the North West approaches and escorted some Russian convoys.
 She also took part attacks on the German battleship Tirpitz, acting as part of a screen to protect the aircraft carriers who took part in the operation.

 In April 1945 she transferred to the 4th Destroyer Flotilla.
 She took part in the Victory in Europe (VE) celebrations in London between June and August 1945, along with the destroyers Zest and Zealous.